LarryKDC/Blended_Learning/Data_Block/readme.md

 This DimStudent table includes dimension values related to student attributes.
 All values represent a students **current** status.
 There is no historical information in this table.
 For example, the school in the SchoolName field is the school in which the student is currently enrolled.

 ####Platform Progress
-This table is used to define exprected progress on ST Math.
-Students should complete 100% of their grade level objectives by the end of the school year.
+This table is used to define expected progress on a platform.
 The table contains one record per school per day.
 It reports the total days in the school year, and the total days to date.
 Those values are used to calculated expected progress on any given day.
+The table does not update nightly.
+It must be manually run at the beginning of each school.
+If there is a change to the school calendar, the query needs to be run in order to reflect those changes.

 ###Example Query
 ``` SQL